Keeper of the Flame (film): Script and casting

-Nonetheless, the script still had numerous problems, and Stewart refused to recognize these shortcomings.
+The script did have numerous problems and Stewart refused to recognize these shortcomings.
 In late summer 1942, Cukor brought in Zoë Akins, one of his favorite playwrights and screenwriters, to help with the script.
-Victor Saville expressed concern that Stewart was basing more and more of the script on William Randolph Hearst, one of Louis B. Mayer's best friends, and that this might jeopardize the success of the picture.
+Victor Saville expressed concern that Stewart was basing more and more of the script on William Randolph Hearst, one of Louis B. Mayer's best friends, and that this might jeopardize the success of the film.
 As script work continued, casting on the film (which had been delayed months) went ahead in mid-1942.
 Richard Whorf was cast as the villain, Clive Kerndon, in early June.
-Frank Craven, Audrey Christie, Donald Meek and Stephen McNally were all cast in mid-July.
+Frank Craven, Audrey Christie, Donald Meek, and Stephen McNally were all cast in mid-July.
 Pauline Lord was cast in late July, and Darryl Hickman added in early August.
 Craven, whose character was not initially specified, was given the role of Dr. Fielding in early August.
 Forrest Tucker and Percy Kilbride were the last members of the cast hired.
 Phyllis Brooks tested for a part in the film in mid-June, but was not cast.
 A search was even made for the voice of Robert Forrest.

 Principal filming and post-production

 Principal filming began the last week of August 1942.
-The entire picture was filmed on a sound stage, with no location shooting.
+The filming was entirely on a sound stage, with no location shooting.
 Hepburn had already begun her extramarital affair with Spencer Tracy, and the production was notorious for the ways in which Hepburn doted on Tracy.
 Tracy drank heavily during the shoot, and Hepburn was his constant guardian, nurse, maid, and gofer during this time.
 She tried to keep him out of the bars, assisted him when he was drunk, reinforced his ego, and ran lines with him.
-However, Hepburn continued to be upset by the script, and dealt with this problem by isolating herself from friends and family in order to concentrate on her interpretation of the role.

 The filming process was an efficient one, and it was going so well that in the middle of the production Cukor asked Hepburn to talk to Judy Garland in an attempt to convince Garland of the need to sober up.
 In order to add realism to the production, Cukor consulted reporters from United Press for advice on how newspapermen would handle Forrest's funeral.
 Based on their critiques, Cukor changed the scene in the village hotel's bar so that instead of drinking and talking about the funeral, the reporters get to work drafting articles on their typewriters.
 The script, too, was changed to permit the bartender to make a quip about reporters working rather than drinking.

 Reshoots occurred in September and October.
 Katharine Hepburn returned to Hollywood in early September for retakes, and Pauline Lord was called back in early October.
-Although James E. Newcom was the film's editor, Cukor had final cut on the film.
-Lord's scenes were deleted from the picture, and her name did not appear on cast lists.
-She was replaced by Margaret Wycherley.
+Although James E. Newcom was the film editor, Cukor had the final cut on the film.
+Lord's scenes were deleted from the film, and her name did not appear on cast lists.
+She was replaced by Margaret Wycherly.

+The film was screened for the Office of War Information's Bureau of Motion Pictures on December 2, 1942.
+The bureau chief, Lowell Mellett, was unhappy with the film and found it heavy-handed.